anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_intro_getting_started.md

 Inputs are usually images (or images plus other files).
 Outputs can be images, text-files, CSVs, XML or any other type.

-Some tasks produce no outputs, simply writing text to the console/log.
+Some tasks produce no outputs, simply writing text to the console (log).

 To run an experiment, these three elements must be defined, though often by defaults.